lzulauf/qiemem_stages/stages/README.md

 A **looping** random segment will act like a looping hold (red) segment with a Turing Machine as input.
 When the envelope reaches the random segment, the envelope will output the value of segment's shift register until the envelope's gate goes low, at which point the segment's shift register will advance.

-Tip: Don't have or want to use a quantiser, but want random melodies?
-Set one segment to an audio-rate "LFO" (green, looping, ungated: hold button and move slider to the top to set slider to audio rate, and then move it to desired frequency).
-Then, clock another bipolar (hold button, wiggle pot) LFO segment with the first.
-Finally, feed a random segment with one of the above algorithms into the CV of the clocked, bipolar segment.
-That segment will then quantise to harmonies of the first segment.

 ##### Single, non-gated, non-looping ramp (green) segments slew with independent rise and fall